volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 ---
-title: My way of looking for the perfect React app architecture
+title: My way of looking for the perfect React architecture
 tag:
   - React
 metaDescription: The best React application architecture.
 This article describes